i-meb/EEG-Metastability/README.md

 - Noise/artifact rejection has already been completed
 - Data are continuous, not epoched

-If you dataset uses different names or formats, you can change them via function arguments.
+If your dataset uses different names or formats, you can change them via function arguments.

 ---